 In 2006, he was inducted into the Pro Rodeo Hall of Fame.

-This year, he became the first recipient of the Jim Shoulders Lifetime Achievement Award during the Heroes & Legends celebration on Oct.
+In 2011, he became the first recipient of the Jim Shoulders Lifetime Achievement Award during the Heroes & Legends celebration on Oct.
 25.

 Robert Edward Smets was born Sept.
 11, 1959, in Palo Alto, Calif.